adevkota-bit/project-team-3/code/Readme.md

 Please make sure you are using at least java 17.

 1) cd to the project directory.
+2) Run 'mvn clean install' or 'mvn package' to build the jar.
-2) Run "docker-compose up" .
+3) Run "docker-compose up" .
 This will build the containers for backend and frontend.
-3) Open [http://localhost:3000](http://localhost:3000) to view the application in browser.
+4) Open [http://localhost:3000](http://localhost:3000) to view the application in browser.